The-Starry-Shore/the-starry-shore.github.io/docs/Playground/index.md

 ## This is a place to test scripts and styles.
-Please ignore.
+Please ignore. prompt ferret is the best

 ![[The Starry Shore Logo.png]]
 ### Collapse Callouts